 It is recommended that ARPA funds are kept in a special revenue fund.
 ARPA revenues are unearned revenue until the Board determines their use.
 Once the use is determined the funds are then transferred to the appropriate fund before being expended.
-Once the use is considered earned revenue.
+Once the use is determined it is considered earned revenue.